itfanr/awesome-stars/README.md

 ## Swift

+- [iPicUploader](https://github.com/toolinbox/iPicUploader) - Use iPic to upload images on macOS.
 - [Amidakuji_Swift](https://github.com/yrq110/Amidakuji_Swift) - A little game written in swift
 - [Regex](https://github.com/crossroadlabs/Regex) - Regular expressions for swift
 - [vapor](https://github.com/vapor/vapor) - A web framework and server for Swift that works on macOS and Ubuntu.